 Under the Offensive Weapons Act 2019 [‘the Act’] courts can now impose knife crime prevention orders [‘KCPOs’] on anyone aged 12 or over who is deemed to be at risk of becoming involved in knife crime.
 These civil orders, which impose positive requirements and prohibitions on the subject, may be made in respect of a defendant following conviction or on complaint by the police to the youth or magistrates’ court.
 Breaching a KCPO can amount to a criminal offence, with a maximum sentence of two years’ imprisonment.
 Like other civil orders which result in criminal proceedings when breached, the concern is that KCPOs will criminalise rather than protect the children subjected to them.

-A KCPO can be ordered against any individual over the age of 12 where:
+A KCPO can be ordered against any individual aged 12 or over where:

 - the procedural requirements have been met;